A Remark on Gelfand Duality for Spectral Triples: Metric and Spin Categories

-\begin{lemma} If $M$ and $N$ are two orientable compact Riemannian spin manifolds in the category $\Mf$ and $(u,U)$ is an isomorphism from $(\As_N,\H_N,D_N)$ to $(\As_M,\H_M,D_M)$ in the category ab-$\Sf_{Ire}$, then there is a spin-preserving orientation-preserving Riemannian isometry (metric isometry) $f: M\to N$ such that $f^\bullet=u$. \end{lemma} \begin{proof} The map $u: \As_N\to\As_M$ naturally extends to a $*$-isomorphisms of C*-algebras and by Gel'fand theorem there exists a homeomorphism $f: M \to N$ such that $f^\bullet=u$.
+\begin{lemma} If $M$ and $N$ are two orientable compact Riemannian spin-manifolds in the category $\Mf$ and $(u,U)$ is an isomorphism from $(\As_N,\H_N,D_N)$ to $(\As_M,\H_M,D_M)$ in the category AS-$\Sf_{Ire}$, then there is a spin-preserving orientation-preserving Riemannian isometry (metric isometry) $f: M\to N$ such that $f^\bullet=u$. \end{lemma} \begin{proof} The map $u: \As_N\to\As_M$ naturally extends to a $*$-isomorphisms of C*-algebras and by Gel'fand theorem there exists a homeomorphism $f: M \to N$ such that $f^\bullet=u$.
 Since $f^\bullet$ maps smooth functions onto smooth functions, $f$ is a diffeomorphism.

 The filtered algebra $\Omega_M(\As_M)$ (respectively $\Omega_N(\As_N)$) coincides with the filtered algebra of smooth sections of the Clifford bundle $\CCl^{(+)}(T(M))$ (respectively $\CCl^{(+)}(T(N))$) and the map $\Ad_U: \Omega_{D_N}(\As_N)\to\Omega_{D_M}(\As_M)$ is a filtered isomorphisms (extending $f^\bullet$).
 Therefore its restricition $\Ad_U: \Omega^1_{D_N}(\As_N)\to\Omega^1_{D_M}(\As_M)$ is an isomorphism between the Hermitian modules of sections of the complexification of the tangent bundles $T(M)$ and $T(N)$.